 INTERVIEW WITH BOB FULLER

-Bob Fuller, born in Nova Scotia in 1933, started Hillbilly Night in Montreal in 1966 and still runs it.
+Bob Fuller, born in Nova Scotia in 1933, started Hillbilly Night in Montreal in 1966.
 In a 2001 interview with Craig Morrison, Fuller said :

 “Hillbilly Night is a mission.
 I’m a missionary.
 I saw myself as probably the only one who could or would do it.
 Nobody else would be foolish enough to put all the time and effort into it.
 I have the equipment, put together over the last 35 years, to do whatever I wanted in terms of picnics, festivals, things like that.
 I had the record collection to back it up, and the knowledge to make available all this stuff to anybody that was interested.
 I always said to myself that some night I’ll come and nobody will show up and I’ll have to sing all evening, but it’s never happened.